ideo/DS-toy-models/avocado-competition/README.md

 # About this toy model
 This simulation uses a condorcet method to determine the winner of a guacamole contest.
-The goal is to show that the winner nominated by having each voter tasting each guacamole can be recovered even when voters are assigned only a subset of contenders.
+The goal is to show that, under some conditions, the winner you would get if you had every voter trying all guacs is the same as the winner you would get if you had voters sampling only a random subset.

 Limiting how many entries each voter has to taste could create opportunities around, e.g.:
-- Every contestant having a fairer shot at winning, expecially the less famous ones
+- Every entrant having a fairer shot at winning, expecially the less famous ones.
-- Mitigating natural behaviors, such as, the fuller you get and the less excited you are to eat more (and the worse your vote is going to get)
+- Mitigating natural behaviors, such as, the fuller you get and the lower score you might assign.
-- Extending the competition to more contestants.
+- Extending the competition to more entrants.
 # How to run it
 Install the required packages from pipenv via
 `pipenv install`